 When leads are getting distributed from a marketing organization to an SDR team, there’s a ton of levers to make that conversion better.
 If you are talking about handing off from an SDR team to a sales organization, there’s a ton of hand-offs and potential inefficiencies there.

-Each one of those places, to me, is always the place where I start to look for the inefficiencies and how to root them out.
+To me, each of those places is always the place where I start to look for the inefficiencies and how to root them out.

 I also think it’s important to note for Ops people that when I talk about the customer journey, you have two sets of customers as an operator.